jantaylor/CmonOptus/README.md

 ### Installing Dependencies

-All three dependencies can be installed with Python's package manager, [pip](https://pip.pypa.io/en/stable/installing/).
+All four dependencies can be installed with Python's package manager, [pip](https://pip.pypa.io/en/stable/installing/).

 #### Option 1 - Installing dependances globally
-Once you have pip installed, you can install three dependencies with:
+Once you have pip installed, you can install the four dependencies with:

 ```
-pip install pyspeedtest tweepy pyyaml
+pip install pyspeedtest tweepy pyyaml plotly
 ```

 #### Option 2 - Installing VirtualENV for contained environment